-Usually you should not lock your dog for a long time.
-In 1 or 2 hours the dog or puppy will not starve to death or be dehydrated.
+Usually, you should not lock your dog for a long time.
+In 1 or 2 hours, the dog or puppy will not starve to death or be dehydrated.
 Therefore, there is no need to leave food or water in the crate.
 Still, your pet will turn it all over.
-So, in such cases, it is enough to put some solid treats for chewing.
+So, it is enough to put some solid treats for chewing in such cases.

 Food and water should only be left in the crate if you leave your dog locked inside for 3-4 hours.
 You’ll need a crate mounted bowl for food or water.
-Of course, you should only lock the dog in the crate for such a long time in special cases where there is no other choice.
+Of course, you should only close the dog in the crate for such a long time in exceptional cases where there is no other choice.

 Does the crate need to be covered?

 Sometimes dogs in exposed wire crates can be uncomfortable.
-To create a more private area for it, try covering the crate (but leaving one side open).
-This advice is relevant for metal crates, since the plastic and fabric crates are already closed.
+To create a more private area, try covering the crate (but leaving one side open).
+This advice is relevant for metal crates since the plastic and fabric crates are already closed.
 Some dogs find this calming, and they stop crying and sleep peacefully.

-At first, it is best to cover the crate partially and for a short time.
+At first, it is best to cover the crate partially and quickly.
 Like other training, this process should be gradual.
 If the puppy is calm, all is well.
 But some dogs categorically do not like the covered crate.
 Then you should not create additional stress for them.

 Should my dog’s crate be in my bedroom?